swmff/rainbeam/README.md

 ### Moderation

 After you have created your first account, you'll need to manually create a permissions group in the database so that you can mark the account as a `Manager`.
 The manager permission allows you to delete accounts, responses, comments, and questions.
 You can also view profile warnings and reports with this permission.
-You can view an example SQL query to do this [here](https://github.com/swmff/neospring/blob/master/sql/manager.sql)!
+You can view an example SQL query to do this [here](https://github.com/swmff/neospring/blob/master/sql/moderation.sql)!

+You can add additional moderators with the `Helper` role.
+They can also be given `Manager`, however `Helper` is much better if you want them to have limited moderation abilities.

 ### Account registration